 First off you should cream the eggs and sugar: it takes about 10 minutes.
 You should mix until the eggs and sugar have grown in volume, changed its color to a pale yellow and change its texture.

 I use an electric mixer, but you can also do this by hand.
 It will take a little longer.
 Patience.
 This is the first key to success.

 Whenever I mention baking/cooking times in this blog, it is an approximation.
 Do not forget.
-So, the 45-minute baking time for this easy lemon cake is to be taken with care.
+So, the 45-minute baking time to be taken with care.
 The baking time will be determined by the oven you have and by the size of the mould you chose to bake your lemon pound cake in.

 So, if you decide to bake mini lemon cakes, baking time will be shorter.
 The important thing to take into consideration: the cake is ready if golden and set.

-Finally, do not open the oven during the first stages of baking this lemon loaf cake.
+Finally, do not open the oven during the first stages of baking.
 Your cake will end up with a crater at the centre.
 To test with the skewer, wait at least until it has risen properly, and it is golden.